Skip to main content

 "My Observations"

-The table gives information such as the name of the object, the requested observing programme, the submission date and time, and the date and time of any completed observations.
-The progress of your observation is shown in the "Status" column.
+The table gives information like the object's name, the observing programme, the date and time you asked for the observation and when they were completed.
+The progress of each request is shown in the "Status" column.

-More details can be found for a particular programme by clicking on the "ID" number.
+More details can be found by clicking on the "ID" number.

 Once your observation has been taken and is available, you will get a message on your "My Observations" page.
 Click on the "ID" number and follow the instructions to download the image data.

-You can then use The Schools' Observatory software to display, explore and analyse the data.
+You can then use our software to display, explore and analyse the data.
 This software, like Go Observing itself, brings the power of professional astronomy tools into the classroom in a much more "user-friendly" way.

-You can find out more about what the software can do by following the help videos or simply loading in some data and playing!
+You can find out more about what the software can do by following the help videos or simply loading in some data and having a play!

-There will also be additional information when you download an image.
-This includes things like the weather and observing conditions.
-Not only are these interesting in their own right, but they can help you to understand any differences between observations (Was there any thin cloud?, How close was the moon?, etc.).
+There will be more information in the downloaded images, including things like the weather and observing conditions.
+These can be interesting but can also help you to understand any differences between observations (Was there any thin cloud?
+How close was the Moon? etc.).

 How an Observation is Completed

-The Liverpool Telescope (LT) and the telescopes on the Las Cumbres Observatory (LCO) network are robotic.
-They use a sophisticated computer programme called a scheduler to make sure observations are done as soon as possible and at the best time.
+The Liverpool Telescope (LT) and the Las Cumbres Observatory (LCO) telescopes are robotic.
+They use a detailed computer programme called a scheduler to make sure observations are done as soon as possible and at the best time.
 Any observations that you have requested will be included in this.

-The telescopes you have access to are located in places and time zones all around the world.
-However, the steps involved to complete an observation are the same:
+The telescopes you have access to are found in places and time zones all around the world.
+But the steps involved in completing an observation are the same:

 Sunset